 - 6.6 The re-use of redundant farm buildings was considered in the consultation on Issues and Options.
-Respondents identified the following as potentially suitable uses for existing former agricultural buildings: - Small-scale offices/business units - Rural craft workshops - Live/work units - Rural services and businesses to support local community - Cafes Short-term holiday lets - Housing Provision of premises at end of apprenticeships to help young people with business start-ups and accommodation - 6.7 However the following were identified as potential issues and concerns which should be addressed in a planning policy in the NDP: - Safe access and visibility at junctions - Traffic generation on rural lanes - Provision of off-road parking - Pollution, noise, and odour - Environmentally sustainable and sensitive to local environment (eg dark skies, vistas) - Refurbishment in character and scale with existing, using traditional materials - Protect existing trees and hedgerows and need for landscaping - Protect residential amenity against impacts through noise, contamination or storage of waste materials - 6.8 Draft Policy SG9 supports the sensitive and suitable conversion of former agricultural buildings for new economic uses subject to locally important criteria.
+Respondents identified the following as potentially suitable uses for existing former agricultural buildings:

+- Small-scale offices/business units

+- Rural craft workshops

+- Live/work units

+- Rural services and businesses to support local community

+- Cafes Short-term holiday lets

+- Housing Provision of premises at end of apprenticeships to help young people with business start-ups and accommodation - 6.7 However the following were identified as potential issues and concerns which should be addressed in a planning policy in the NDP: - Safe access and visibility at junctions - Traffic generation on rural lanes - Provision of off-road parking - Pollution, noise, and odour - Environmentally sustainable and sensitive to local environment (eg dark skies, vistas) - Refurbishment in character and scale with existing, using traditional materials - Protect existing trees and hedgerows and need for landscaping - Protect residential amenity against impacts through noise, contamination or storage of waste materials - improved broadband/mobile phone reception to encourage new businesses and effective home working.
+Improved infrastructure/transport and ways to discourage excessive traffic speed and the implications for road safety for all. - 6.8 Draft Policy SG9 supports the sensitive and suitable conversion of former agricultural buildings for new economic uses subject to locally important criteria.
 This Policy has been prepared to add more local detail to Core Strategy Policies RA5 Re-use of rural buildings and RA6 Rural economy.